Nellaker-group/TowardsDeepPhenotyping/README.md

 ## Cell classification and deep embeddings

 We trained an ensemble system to stratify placental cells into 5 distinct populations.
+We used 3 base classfiers (Inception, InceptionResNet, and Xception) which were fined tuned on our data set of histology images.
+Add data used to fine tuned our cell classifiers, can be found in the folder "Data/CellClassifiersData".

 ## Model Weights and test images